 The decision should be based on the semantic similarity of the objects from your dataset.

-If the keywords are initially closely related, for example, sneakers of different brands, you may want to choose Strong+Hard or Strong+Soft so that only the closest synonyms are combined into a cluster.
+If the keywords are initially closely related, for example, sneakers of different brands, you may want to choose "Strong"+"Strong" or "Strong"+"Weak" so that only the closest synonyms are combined into a cluster.
 You’ll get lots of clusters to use for separate pages or specific categories.

-In the case of various products and services, for example, a keyword collection for multi-product store or medical center with a full range of health-care services, it’s worth selecting Weak+Soft.
-The choice of Strong+Soft will produce more clusters and a possibility to get more topic-specific clusters.
+In the case of various products and services, for example, a keyword collection for multi-product store or medical center with a full range of health-care services, it’s worth selecting "Weak"+"Weak".
+The choice of "Strong"+"Weak" will produce more clusters and a possibility to get more topic-specific clusters.

 Setting up a clustering project

-Go to the Tools section and open Keyword clustering and Text analysis.
+Go to the "Tools" section and open "Clustering and Text analysis" block.

-Name your project and input a domain name (optional).
+Name your project and input a domain name (optional) and click the "Next" button:

-1. Every keyword from a cluster has its connection strength.
-It provides a hint of how close that keyword is to the cluster's topic on a scale from 0 to 1.
+2. Connection strength — provides how close that keyword is to the cluster's topic on a scale from 0 to 100%.

-2. Homogeneity shows the semantic consistency of a cluster of a scale from 0 to 1.
+3. Homogeneity shows the semantic consistency of a cluster (from 0 to 100%).

 Each cluster has a drop-down menu: